keyfour/Phixilab-Soldering-Station/doc/device_structure.md

 Main power supply is powered with 220v and has output with 24v DC.
 Power button switch on and off main power source.
-There are two DC/DC step down converters:
+There are two DC/DC step down converter:

-* 24v to 12v to run cooler fan,
-* 24v to 3.3v to power main board logic and interfaces.
+* 24v to 3.3v to power main PCB.

 220v power domain is used for heating element in heat gun.

-## Main Board
+## PCB

-Main board has two main modules on it:
+Main board has placed next components on it:

 * ESP32 module with connected external antenna.
 * LCD display module - screen with carrier board.

-## Interface Board

-Interface board has three power domains:
+* STM32 micro-controller to control heat gun and solder.
+* Encoders to control temperature and switch menu items.
+* Amplifier to transform thermocouple signals to MCU input.

+Every encoder has push button to on/off output or for enter command.

+### Power domains:

 * 3.3v is used for encoders and temperature feedback signals,
-* 2.4v is used for solder and fan in heat gun,
+* 24v is used for solder and fan in heat gun,
 * 220v is used for heating element in heat gun.

 24v and 220v outputs are normally off and can be switched on only with control signals.

-Every encoder has push button to on/off output or for enter command.

 ## Solder and Heat Gun